Ready to plug into an electric car?

 Electric vehicles are much quieter than traditional petrol-powered vehicles, thus reducing noise pollution.
 The downside of this is that visually impaired people, who rely on the sound of approaching vehicles, often cannot hear an electric vehicle approaching.
 Some manufacturers have now designed electric cars that have a louder sound so they can be heard further away.

 Gearless or single-gear electric motors eliminate the need for gear changes and are therefore much smoother when they accelerate.
 They have much higher torque than internal-combustion cars and therefore have good acceleration – some models are even comparable to, or faster than, traditional petrol cars.

 Electric cars are generally much heavier than traditional cars, because of the weight of the battery packs.
 But this makes them safer - a heavier car sustains less damage in a collision than a lighter car and gives the occupants more protection.
-This could mean lower premiums for insurance, as you might see when making use of car insurance comparison sites such as MoneySupermarket.
+This could mean lower premiums for insurance.

 Petrol or diesel engines are much less efficient at making use of available energy than electric vehicles.
 These are up to four times more efficient because much of the energy of an internal-combustion engine is lost as heat.
 An electric vehicle also makes use of regenerative braking - much of the energy produced during braking is recaptured and stored for reuse.

 Most electric vehicles have a range of about 200 to 300 kilometres before the batteries need to be recharged, They are therefore more suitable for driving in cities and less so for long-distance travel.
 More and more countries are erecting recharging docks in their major cities, where the electricity is sometimes free of charge.
 Many governments are also paying incentive subsidies to encourage consumers to buy electric cars.